 Then I reach for the beer.

 Don’t get too hung up on features or finish.
 Remember, this is going in your garage, not your kitchen.

 Bottom Line: Do a little comparison shopping when buying a standalone garage refrigerator.
-Some models will include features that make great sense for your kitchen, but are a waste of money for the garage.
+Some models will include features that make great sense for your kitchen but are a waste of money for the garage.

-If it was listed, it was usually buried deep in the specifications section of the product detail page.
+That information was usually buried deep in the specifications section of the product detail page.

-What is a garage kit for a refrigerator?
+What is a Garage Kit for a Refrigerator?

 I gotta admit, this is a cool concept.

 If you remember from earlier, the problem with refrigerator\freezer combo units with only one temperature sensor is that when the ambient temperature gets between freezing and around 40 degrees, the freezer will start to thaw out because the compressor isn’t turning on.

 The garage kit is a small heating coil that wraps around the temperature sensor in the fridge and tricks it into thinking the air is warmer than it really is.